NMFR/optimize-css-assets-webpack-plugin/README.md

 ## Configuration:

 The plugin can receive the following options (all of them are optional):
-* assetNameRegExp: A regular expression that indicates the names of the assets that should be optimized \ minimized, defaults to `/\.css$/g`
+* assetNameRegExp: A regular expression that indicates the names of the assets that should be optimized \ minimized.
+The regular expression provided is run against the filenames of the files exported by the ExtractTextPlugin instances in your configuration, not the filenames of your source CSS files.
+Defaults to `/\.css$/g`
 * cssProcessor: The CSS processor used to optimize \ minimize the CSS, defaults to [cssnano](http://github.com/ben-eb/cssnano).
 This should be a function that follows cssnano.process interface (receives a CSS and options parameters and returns a Promise).
 * cssProcessorOptions: The options passed to the cssProcessor, defaults to `{}`
 * canPrint: A boolean indicating if the plugin can print messages to the console, defaults to `true`